SamsonMokaya/coding_assignment/README.md

         Finally, the shuffled characters are concatenated to form the final password.

 ## Decoding function
     This function reads a text file containing lines with a number followed by a word.
     It interprets these lines as forming a "pyramid" structure, where each line adds one more number than the previous one.
 The function then extracts the word associated with the last number on each "pyramid" line.
-Finally, it concatenates these words together, effectively decoding the hidden message represented by the numbers and words in the file.
+Finally, it concatenates these words together effectively decoding the hidden message represented by the numbers and words in the file.